 Debuting in 2015, the Portland Craft Beer Festival rounds out the summer’s plentiful beer fest offerings by restricting its tap list to only beers brewed in the city.
-With 70 breweries (and counting) in Portland, the selection is hardly limited.
+The selection is hardly limited with 70 breweries (and counting) in Portland.

 Oregon Brewers Festival

-Held in the last full weekend of July for more than 25 years, the Oregon Brewers Festival brings more than 80 craft brews to Portland for a four-day brewfest, the largest gathering of its kind in North America.
-One of the country’s longest-running and best-loved craft beer festivals, the event is situated in downtown’s Waterfront Park, on the banks of the Willamette River, and attracts scores of award-winning beers, live music, food vendors, beer memorabilia, homebrewing demonstrations every year.
+Held in the last full weekend of July for more than 25 years, the Oregon Brewers Festival brings more than 80 craft brews to Portland for a four-day Brewfest, the largest gathering of its kind in North America.
+One of the country’s longest-running and best-loved craft beer festivals, the event is situated in downtown Waterfront Park, on the banks of the Willamette River.
+It attracts scores of award-winning beers, live music, food vendors, beer memorabilia, and homebrewing demonstrations every year.

 August Beer Festival in Portland

 Portland BBQ & Brews

 Barbeque and summer go hand in hand.
 Commemorate that iconic pairing at Portland BBQ & Brews.
 This three-day-long celebration brings together delicious local food, drinks and live music to Monroe Field outside Revolution Hall in southeast Portland.
 Soak up the sun while sampling beer, cider, spirits, and finger-licking-good BBQ.

 It almost goes without saying that “Munich on the Willamette” celebrates Oktoberfest with gusto.
 Though Oregon’s largest celebration is about an hour south of the city at Mt.
 Angel Oktoberfest, where thousands have been celebrating since 1966, there is plenty of German beer-fair fun in Portland.
 The city’s most prominent German bar, Prost, celebrates with the annual Prost!
 Oktoberfest, as well as the Oaks Park Oktoberfest.